FACT-Finder-Web-Components/documentation/markdown/en/overview-communication.md

     `[protocol]://[domain + port]/[APP-Name]/[API-Name].ff?[HTTP-Params]`

 So basically all you need to do is strip everything before the API-Name away and replace it by the
     original FACT-Finder URL.
-Taking the URLs from Step 1. one the url changes would like:
+Taking the URLs from Step 1. one the URL changes would like:

     `http://your.shop-endpoint.com/FACT-Finder-Endpoint/Search.ff?query=shoe&channel=shoeshop_en`
     `http://your.factfinder.com/FACT-Finder/Search.ff?query=shoe&channel=shoeshop_en`